AdrS/machine-learning-algorithms/data/README.md

 -    Create a Kaggle account and install the [Kaggle CLI](https://www.kaggle.com/docs/api).

--    Run `download.sh` in the same directory as the readme.
+-    Run `download.sh` in the same directory as the README.